pedrodeoliveira/locust-rest-grpc/README.md

 As a use case for the Web APIs, we implement an API that serves predictions of a Machine Learning model.
 The problem at hand is an hypothetical *text classification/categorization* problem.
 A user can send a **predict** request with a string of text (to categorize), and the API will return the **predicted** category (an integer).

 This project uses [Locust](https://locust.io/) as a tool for performing the load testing, i.e, for simulating users/clients making requests to the APIs.
-This tool can be used in a standalone mode, but can also be executed on a distributed mode.
-In the latter, we will have a **master** running the a Web UI and a set of **workers** simulating the actual users/clients.
-Running in a distributed fashion enables us to achieve a higher Requests Per Second (RPS) rate when testing the APIs.
+This tool can be used in standalone mode, but can also be executed on a distributed mode.
+In the latter, we will have a **master** running the Web UI and a set of **workers** simulating the actual users/clients.
+Running in distributed mode enables us to achieve a higher Requests Per Second (RPS) rate when testing the APIs.
 The RPS will be limited by either the API or the Locust workers throughput.

-In the tests that are performed we will pay close attention to the RPS rate (throughput) the latency percentiles and to failure rates as well.
+In the tests that are performed we will pay close attention to the RPS rate (throughput), the latency percentiles and to failure rates as well.

 ## Distributed Load Testing with Locust

+As mentioned before, a single machine may not be enough to achieve the deseried RPS rate, therefore one needs to run the load tests across multiple nodes.
+Instructions on to run Locust in distributed mode can be found [here](https://docs.locust.io/en/stable/running-locust-distributed.html).

+In this project, we provide two *locustfiles* for each type of Web API (REST or gRPC).
+The `locust` package provides code to perform load testing of REST-based APIs, but it doesn't provide the same implementation for gRPC-based APIs.
+As such, we provide here the code that will allow us to test our gRPC API.
+Naturally, this code is not generic and is targeted for the Web API being tested in this project.
+Nevertheless, it's easy to extend to other use cases.

+The code for the *locustfiles* can be found in the `locust/` directory:

+- `locust/locust_rest.py` used to simulate REST-based users/clients
+- `locust/locust_grpc.py` used to simulate gRPC-based users/clients

 ## Web APIs

 This section brifely describes the Web APIs implemented in this project that can be tested using the Locust Workers developed here.

+- **Python REST** implemented using `fastapi`.
+- **Python gRPC**
-- Python REST API using FastAPI
+- **Go REST** implemented using `gorilla/mux`.
-- Python gRPC API
-- Go REST API
-- Go gRPC API
+- **Go gRPC**

+The code for the Web APIs can be found in the `apis/` folder, there is a subfolder for each of the programming languages for which there is at least one API implemented.
+There is also the directory `apis/protos/` which provides comon proto files used by the gRPC-based implementations, that are common to all programming languages.

-## GKE Setup
+## Running Tests on GKE

+We will use a Kubernetes cluster to deploy and run our tests, in particular, we will use the Google Kubernetes Engine (GKE) to do this.
+Find below, instructions on how to setup GKE and create a k8s cluster.

-### Requirements
+### GKE Setup

+Requirements:

 - have a GCP account
 - enable the relevant APIs
 - gcloud and kubectl must be installed

-### Configure GCP Defaults
+Configure GCP Defaults

 ```bash
 $ PROJECT=locust-rest-grpc && \